IIED-org/IIED-main/README.md

 ## Local developer setup with Lando

-This repositrory comes with a .lano.yml file which will help to set up locally using Lando, Docker and Acquia command line acli.
+This repository comes with a .lando.yml file which will help to set up locally using Lando, Docker and Acquia command line acli.

 ## Requirements